Home » Bulgaria

 Balkan Countries City Walks

-Embark on an enchanting journey through four Balkan countries with city walks that uncover the hidden gems of these seven captivating cities: Plovdiv and Sofia, Bulgaria; Split, Zadar and Zagreb, Croatia; Bucharest, Romania and Belgrade, Serbia.
+Embark on an enchanting journey four Balkan countries city walks that uncover the hidden gems of these seven captivating cities: Plovdiv and Sofia, Bulgaria; Split, Zadar and Zagreb, Croatia; Bucharest, Romania and Belgrade, Serbia.

 Each guide takes you to at least 20 of the most iconic locations of each city.
 We provide a link to Google Maps, allowing you to see your location in relation to the walking path and each location.
 This book has 174 pages and 140 of our own photos.